IainAmosMelchizedek/sadhana-guide/README.md

 ## About

-This tool was built as a prototype for Safe Passage Strategies LLC — a data sovereignty consultancy helping small businesses reclaim control over their data and build meaningful digital assets.
+This tool was built by Iain Melchizedek under the banner of Safe Passage Technologies.

+**Building tools that go beyond spirituality.**

 The Sadhana Guide is one demonstration of a broader principle: that AI agents can carry genuine philosophical depth, not just functional utility.

-&copy; 2026 Iain Melchizedek — Safe Passage Strategies LLC.
+&copy; 2026 Iain Melchizedek — Safe Passage Technologies.
 All rights reserved.